-The target bonus opportunities were determined by our Compensation Committee by considering each NEO's performance, role and responsibilities at our Company, and were not increased or changed from fiscal year 2021.
+The target bonus opportunities were determined by our Compensation Committee by considering each NEO's performance, role and responsibilities at our Company, and (other than with respect to Dr. Dayno) were not increased or changed from fiscal year 2022.

-The NEOs' target bonus opportunities under our 2022 annual bonus program were as follows:
+The NEOs' target bonus opportunities under our 2023 annual bonus program were as follows: